mss2221/saccomano/CV.md

 _Upcoming_

-"A New Conceptual Model for Musical Sources and Musicological Studies," with Elisabete Shibata, David Lewis, et al., Poster presented at Music Encoding Conference (MEC) 2022, Halifax, May 2022.

 "Modeling Music for Musicologists: A Linked Open Data Approach,"" Short Paper presented at Digital Humanities 2022 (DH2022), with Elisabete Shibata, David Lewis, et al., Tokyo, July 2022.